epiverse-trace/sivirep/README.md

 ## Future versions

-Future versions of `sivirep` may include
+Future versions of `sivirep` may include:

 - Interaction with other data sources in Colombia
 - Other epidemiological surveillance systems in Latin America